g-martens/ansible-references/commands/README.md

 # Ansible-lint
-With this tool you can verify you code against the best practises of ansible.
+With this tool you can verify you code against the best practices of ansible.
 ```bash
 [user@server]$ ansible-lint site.yml
 ```

 # Ansible-galaxy
 With ansible-galaxy you can do a lot of stuff.
-Below you can find te most usefull examples
+Below you can find te most useful examples

 ## Generate a role
 ```bash
 [user@server]$ ansible-galaxy init <rolname>
 ```

-## Install items from requirments.yml
+## Install items from requirements.yml
 ```bash
 [user@server]$ ansible-galaxy install -r roles/requirements.yml
 ```